 Chad Lucas has been in love with words since he attempted his first novel on a typewriter in the sixth grade.
 He has worked as a newspaper reporter, communications advisor, freelance writer, journalism instructor, and parenting columnist.
 A proud descendant of the historic African Nova Scotian community of Lucasville, he lives with his family in Nova Scotia.
 He enjoys coaching basketball and is rarely far from a cup of tea.
-His debut middle grade novel THANKS A LOT, UNIVERSE was published by Amulet Books/Abrams Kids in 2021, and his second, LET THE MONSTER OUT, will follow in 2022.
+Chad is the author of THANKS A LOT, UNIVERSE (Amulet Books/Abrams Kids, 2021) and its follow-up, YOU OWE ME ONE, UNIVERSE (Amulet Books/Abrams Kids, 2023), as well as LET THE MONSTER OUT (Abrams, 2022).

 Thanks a Lot, Universe

 Brian has always been anxious, whether at home or in class or on the basketball court.
 His dad tries to get him to stand up for himself, and his mom helps as much as she can, but after he and his brother are placed in foster care, Brian starts having panic attacks.
 And he doesn’t know if things will ever be “normal” again…

 Ezra’s always been popular.
 He’s friends with most of the kids on his basketball team—even Brian, who usually keeps to himself.
 But now, some of his friends have been acting differently, and Brian seems to be pulling away.
 Ezra wants to help, but he worries if he’s too nice to Brian, his friends will realize he has a crush on him…

 But when Brian and his brother run away, Ezra has no choice but to take the leap and reach out.
 Both boys have to decide if they’re willing to risk sharing parts of themselves they’d rather hide.
 But if they can be brave, they might just find the best in themselves—and in each other.